ortexx/localizationjs/readme.md

 * paramObjectReplacePattern, default is { start: '{{', end: '}}' } - sign for an object to replace the text during a translation

-* translateParamsHandler [function] - will be called before every param replacement.
+* translateParamsHandler [function] - called before every param replacement.

-* translateValueHandler [function] - will be called before value replacement.
+* translateValueHandler [function] - called before value replacement.

 ### .dictionary(locale, body, isMerge)
-if the __body__ is empty, then it returns a dictionary for a given locale, else it creates a dictionary
+if the __body__ is empty, then it returns a dictionary for the passed locale, otherwise it creates a dictionary
-if __isMerge__ is true, then a body will be merged with the old dictionary
+if __isMerge__ is true, then the body will be merged with the old dictionary

-### .defaultLocale(locale)
+### .defaultLocale([locale])
-you can set the default locale, if you pass it, or get if you don't
+to set the default locale or to get it.

-### .currentLocale(locale)
+### .currentLocale([locale])
-you can set the current locale, if you pass it, or get if you don't
+to set the current locale or to get it.

 ### .translate(key, params, options)
-gets a translation of the key replacing all params
+to get a translation of the key replacing all params

 ### .has(locale, isStrict = false)
 checks locale is default or current
-if __isStrict__ is true, then it checks the complete coincidence of language and country, else only language.
+if __isStrict__ is true, it checks the complete coincidence of language and country, otherwise it is only language.

 ### .supports(locale)
-checks locale has dictionary
+to check the passed locale has a dictionary.

 ### .date(date, options)
-gets date in the current locale format using "Intl" library
+to get date in the current locale format using "Intl" library

 ### .number(num, options)
-gets number in the current locale format using "Intl" library
+to get number in the current locale format using "Intl" library

 ### .currency(num, currency, options)
-gets a currency in the current locale format using "Intl" library
+to get the currency in the current locale format using "Intl" library
 __currency__ is string of ISO currency code, for example "USD"

 ### .hasTranslation(key)
-gets true if dictionary has translation of the key
+check the dictionary has a translation for this key

 ### .brute(fn, excludeDefault)
 it allows you to sort out all spellings locale